 A comprehensive stocktaking must be carried out quickly, because we must act so that fundamental processes get back on track.
 We are happy to help with this.

-We work interdisciplinary and are owner-managed for almost 20 years.
+We work transdisciplinary and are owner-managed for almost 20 years.
 We are well prepared for wild times – you can rely on us.

 Further reading: F. J. Radermacher describes in his paper A Better Governance for a Better Future, how tipping points can help us to find a sustainable economic system.